 It will join another dozen films in the festival's sprawling sidebar sections looking at the impact of mass displacement in a globalised world.

 "Refugees have always played a role at the Berlinale, since 1951," when the event was launched in the Cold War outpost of West Berlin just six years after World War II, festival director Dieter Kosslick told AFP.

 "Back then many Germans were refugees and the festival was founded to foster understanding in German society and among nations."

-In addition, hundreds of tickets have been set aside for asylum seekers at the festival, which will also hold fundraising events for refugee charities.
+In addition, hundreds of movie tickets have been set aside for asylum seekers at the festival, which will also launch donation drives at gala events to benefit refugee charities.

 - Biopics bonanza, movie marathons -